Post-Baccalaureate Registered Nurse Residency Program

 How to apply

-- A one-page narrative describing why you are interested in PBRNR in the VAHCS and your future goals
+- A one-page narrative describing why you are interested in PBRNR Program at the OKC VAHCS and your future goals

-☐ Four letters of support: Dean, two Faculty, (one must be from clinical faculty) and one professional.
-All letters of support must be on official college or business
+- Three letters of support: two Faculty, (one must be from clinical faculty and one professional).
+All letters of support must be on official college or business letterhead

 - Program Begins: September